bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/undeclared_var.md

-ReferenceError: assignment to undeclared variable “x”
+ReferenceError: assignment to undeclared variable "x”
 =====================================================

-The JavaScript [strict mode](../strict_mode)-only exception “Assignment to undeclated variable” occurs when the value has been assigned to an undeclared variable.
+The JavaScript [strict mode](../strict_mode)-only exception "Assignment to undeclated variable” occurs when the value has been assigned to an undeclared variable.

 Message
 -------